google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_filtering.rst

    - Categorical

-     - Incorrect: Link back to discussion in module A. Because Date is being graphed on the x-axis, it is being treated as a quantity, not a category.
+     - Incorrect: Because date is being graphed on the x-axis, it is being treated as a quantity, not a category.

    - Quantitative